solana-labs/solana/docs/src/proposals/transactions-v2.md

 If the addresses listed within an address map account are modifiable, front running attacks could modify which mapped accounts are resolved for a later transaction.
-For this reason, we propose that any stored address is immutable and that mapping accounts themselves may not be removed.
+For this reason, we propose that any stored address is immutable and that address map accounts themselves may not be recreated.

 Additionally, a malicious actor could try to fork the chain immediately after a new address map account is added to a block.
 If successful, they could add a different unexpected map entry in the fork.
-In order to deter this attack, clients should wait for mappings to be finalized before using them in a transaction.
+In order to deter this attack, clients should wait for address maps to be finalized before using them in a transaction.
 Clients may also append integrity check instructions to the transaction which verify that the correct accounts are used.